nvinhphuc/databricks-splunk-hec/README.md

 Databricks doesn’t have any Java dependencies manager, so in order to install this libraries, we need to download all the dependencies of this lib and install all to Databricks.

-To download all the dependencies, use this pom.xml file <https://gist.github.com/nvinhphuc/09f866699bf813ae1ecf610a31ea7a91> and use this commands:
+To download all the dependencies, use this pom.xml file <https://gist.github.com/nvinhphuc/09f866699bf813ae1ecf610a31ea7a91> and use this command:

 `mvn install dependency:copy-dependencies`

-Then all the jar dependencies will be downloaded into target/dependencies
+Then all the jar dependencies will be downloaded into `target/dependencies`

 Compressed all this dependencies into `splunk_dependencies.zip`